vesuxyz/docs/blog/2026-02-10-noon-WBTC-vault/index.md

 - Deposit WBTC into the new [Noon WBTC Vault](https://vesu.xyz/btcfi/vaults/0x023ccbaf0f70e8dcb29520ab4ea12e2e916fb71204677321e91e525062279e35)
 - Explore more ways to use Bitcoin in [Vesu's BTCFi Mode](https://vesu.xyz/btcfi/)

-Let your Bitcoin do more than just sit.
+Let your capital do more than just sit.

 If you have any questions, feel free to reach out in Discord.
 We’re happy to help.